drfoxvet/drfoxvet-net/site/content/post/pet-food-and-feeding-issues.md

 Nutr Rev. 2009 Apr;67(4):213-21. doi: 10.1111/j.1753-4887.2009.00191.x.
 Soy consumption, adhesion molecules, and pro-inflammatory cytokines: a brief ...

 CORN CONCERNS

 Corn in cat and dog food and can cause various health problems from seizures to inflammatory bowel disease, It categorically has no place in a cat's diet and its inclusion is unethical and grossly irresponsible.
 According to  Susan Thixton Pet Food Safety Advocate (TruthaboutPetFood.com,) " Corn is the most commonly used pet food ingredient – almost 1 million tons of corn is included in cat and dog foods than ANY other ingredient.
 In July 2019, 98% of corn samples tested in the US were “positive for at least one mycotoxin“, “74% of samples have more than one mycotoxin“.
  Even low levels of mycotoxins in pet food can result in serious illness. "

 The Institute for Feed Education and Research, the North American Renderers Association, and the Pet Food Institute recently published an interesting report; “Pet Food Production and Ingredient Analysis“.
 The report brags the pet food industry stimulates “the overall agricultural economy through the purchase of ingredients, labor and services from related industries“.
 Most commercially grown corn is genetically modified (GMO) to be herbicide -resistant which means the corn is contaminated with routinely sprayed glyphosate ( as is much wheat just before harvest to accelerate drying).
 GMO corn also produces the insecticide Bt which is not a healthful food ingredient.

+Pet Food Ingredient Allergies in Dogs and Cats

+From Ralf S. Mueller, Thierry Olivry,  and Pascal Prélaud Critically appraised topic on adverse food reactions of companion animals (2): common food allergen sources in dogs and cats.
+BMC Vet Res.
+2016; 12: 9.
+Published online 2016 Jan 12. doi: 10.1186/s12917-016-0633-8:

+In dogs living in Australia, Europe or North America, the allergens most likely contributing to cutaneous adverse food reactions CAFR) are beef, dairy products, chicken, wheat and lamb.
+As a result, these foods should be the first used for allergen provocation for CAFR diagnosis.
+In cats, the most common allergens causing CAFRs are beef, fish and chicken.
+Other less commonly reported offending food sources were soy (18 dogs, 6 %), corn (13 dogs, 4 %), egg (11 dogs, 4 %), pork (7 dogs, 2 %), fish and rice (5 dogs each, 2 %).
+Barley, rabbit, chocolate, kidney bean and tomato were also reported as food allergens for single dogs.
+The food sources most frequently causing CAFR in cats were beef, fish, chicken, wheat, corn, dairy products and lamb.
+Egg, barley and rabbit were also reported as offending allergens in individual cats.

 FERMENTED FOODS GOOD FOR OUR DOGS---AND US